 Who said you can't enjoy sweet treats while on a plant based diet?!
-I think that there's a common misconception, that people on vegan/plant based diets eat "grass" etc. Nothing more away from the truth!
-From cakes, to pancakes, vegan roasts and sweets - we can have it all :)
+I think that there's a common misconception, that people on vegan/plant based diets eat "grass" etc. Nothing more further away from the truth!
+From cakes, to pancakes, vegan roasts and sweets - we can have it all and more!

 No-bake, fuss-free, but little mess included -> coconut truffles.
-If you can't find vegan chocolate to make chocolate truffles, or you're simply not that a big fan of chocolate (I know those people do exist too, and it's nothing to be ashamed off, everyone has their own taste), make sure to give these ones a try.
+If you can't find vegan chocolate to make chocolate truffles, or you're simply not that a big fan of chocolate (I know those people do exist too, everyone has their own taste), make sure to give these ones a try.
 They're really easy to put together and in no time too.
-Will work perfectly as a party favor or even as an edible present.
+Will work perfectly as a party favour or even as an edible present.

 How to make it...